 - 1 Egg White

-In a mixing tin, crack the egg and separate the white into the tin, discard the yolk and shell.
-Add the fresh lime juice and lemonade.
+In a mixing tin, crack the egg and separate the white into the tin; discard the yolk and shell.
+Add fresh lime juice and lemonade.
 Seal your shaker and shake vigorously for about 20 seconds, or until a nice froth form, you can also use a small whisk to whip the egg with the non-alcoholic ingredients.
-Open your shaker and the scotch, sherry, galliano, and top with ice.
+Open your shaker and add the scotch, sherry, and Galliano and top with ice.
 Shake vigorously once more for about 10-15 seconds.
-Strain the drink over fresh ice in a double old fashioned glass and shake the upturned tin to get as much of the egg froth to settle on top of the drink.
-Feel free to leave the drink naked or you can garnish with orange, cherry, and or lemon.
+Strain the drink over fresh ice in a double old-fashioned glass and shake the upturned tin to get as much of the egg froth to settle on top of the drink as possible.
+Feel free to leave the drink naked, or you can garnish it with an orange, cherry, or lemon.

 History of Chivas Regal

 The story of the Chivas Regal dates back to the turn of the 19th century.
-Started as luxury goods, and wine and liquor emporium in 1801, by the 1840s they would go on to secure what was known as a “Royal Warrant”, which allowed them the privilege to supply goods, wares, and consumables to the royal family.
+Started as a luxury goods and wine and liquor emporium in 1801, by the 1840s they would go on to secure what was known as a “Royal Warrant,” which allowed them the privilege to supply goods, wares, and consumables to the royal family.

-In 1909, with the interest to expand into the rising American luxury consumer market in mind, the then master blender, Charles Stewart Howard introduced his newest blend, Chivas Regal.
-This was a 25-year-old blended scotch, the oldest of its time, and the first-ever “luxury whiskey” available.
+In 1909, with the interest of expanding into the rising American luxury consumer market in mind, the then master blender, Charles Stewart Howard, introduced his newest blend, Chivas Regal.
+This was a 25-year-old blended scotch, the oldest of its time and the first-ever “luxury whiskey” available.

 The brand grew in popularity and regard across Europe and North America through the early 20th century, so much so that demand was an overarching supply for the 25-year-old blended scotch.
-In 1936 Chivas Brothers were purchased by Whisky Brokers Morrison & Lundie, which decided that it was impractical to be aging whiskey for so long to produce a flagship product.
+In 1936, Chivas Brothers were purchased by Whisky Brokers Morrison & Lundie, who decided that it was impractical to age whiskey for so long to produce a flagship product.
 This resulted in them eventually scaling down to a 12-year-old blended scotch to be launched as the new Chivas Regal in 1939.

 The 12-year-old blend became the new flagship and is still the “standard issue” bottle of Chivas.
-Chivas started releasing their 18-year-old blend in the late nineties, and then finally began selling a 25-year-old blend once again in 2007, though, it’s not exactly the same formula as it was over 100 years before.
+Chivas started releasing their 18-year-old blend in the late nineties, and then finally began selling a 25-year-old blend once again in 2007.
+However, it’s not exactly the same formula as it was over 100 years ago.